 - Customized contracts provide enhance revenue stream management.

-- Vendors must provide on-going staff training and real-time compliance software updates.
+- Vendors must offer staff training and real-time compliance software updates.

-- Technology and training are only effective when security patches are updated and threats are monitored and isolated effectively.
+- Technology and training are only effective when you update security patches, monitor threats, and isolate them.

-- Managing patient experiences throughout the transfer process is essential.
+- It’s essential to manage patient experiences throughout the transfer process

-- Outsourcing medical billing, if implemented properly, can improve revenue capture and internal workflow processes, while reducing liability exposure.
+- When you implement outsourced medical billing properly, you can anticipate improved revenue capture and improved internal workflow processes, all while cutting down your risk of liability exposure.